cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 1. **Code Development and Implementation**:
    - Used Cursor AI as the primary coding assistant throughout the entire project
    - Generated initial code structure for Express.js backend and frontend components
-   - Implemented HubSpot API integrations (contacts, deals, line items, custom objects)
+   - Implemented HubSpot API integrations (contacts, deals)
    - Built AI insight feature integration with Gemini API
    - Refactored codebase structure (separating CSS/JS files)
-   - Debugged API errors and integration issues (line item associations, duplicate email handling, pipeline stage loading)
+   - Debugged API errors and integration issues (duplicate email handling, pipeline stage loading)
    - Implemented error handling and user feedback mechanisms
    - Created responsive UI components and styling
    - Created searchable dropdown functionality for contact selection

 2. **Documentation and Diagram Generation**:
    - Used Google Gemini to generate Mermaid diagram code for the Entity Relationship Diagram (ERD)
-   - Gemini helped structure the complex relationships between HubSpot objects (Contacts, Deals, Line Items, Products, Custom Objects)
+   - Gemini helped structure the complex relationships between HubSpot objects (Contacts, Deals)
    - Mermaid rendered the diagram into a visual representation of the data architecture
    - Used Cursor AI to help write and structure the README documentation
    - Generated code examples and explanations for documentation